HawksCS/Club-Activities/README.md

-# Club-Activities
-CS Club Stuff!
+# CS Club

+- Things
+- More Things
+- Even More Things